felixpun/Bridge-Torch/README.md

 # Pytorch BC/RL Implementations for BridgeData V2

 This repository provides distributed training code (based on Deepspeed) for [BridgeData V2](https://rail-berkeley.github.io/bridgedata/).
-Since most open-source LLMs are implemented with Pytorch and require memory-efficient distributed training frameworks to fine-tune on, we believe this repository can facilitate the application of Multimodal LLMs on this field.
+Since most open-source LLMs are implemented with Pytorch and require memory-efficient distributed training frameworks to fine-tune, we believe this repository can facilitate the application of Multimodal LLMs on this field.

 We provide implementations for the following methods:

 - Goal-conditioned BC
-- Goal-condtioned IQL (TODO)
+- RT-1 (TODO)

 A novel generative VLM-based BC method is under development by us.
 Stay tuned.